-- Confirm that all the testing devices meet the requirements needed to administer the computer-based tests. - Confirm that headphones are available for every student taking computerbased ELA tests and those using the accessibility feature (text-to-speech) for mathematics, MISA 5 & 8, and Social Studies 8. - Create computer-based test Sessions in Pearson Access for computer-based and paper-based testing. - Verify the students needing accessibility features and/or accommodations (e.g., text-to-speech) have been assigned the correct test form. - Print student testing tickets and Seal Codes for computer-based testing.
-The STC may choose to have the Test Administrator access the Seal Codes in Pearson Access. - Create a chain-of-custody for Test Administrators receiving secure tickets and other non secure materials for testing.
+- Confirm that all the testing devices meet the requirements needed to administer the computer-based tests. - Confirm that headphones are available for every student taking computerbased ELA tests and those using the accessibility feature (text-to-speech) for mathematics

+- Verify the students needing accessibility features and/or accommodations (e.g., text-to-speech) have been assigned the correct test form. - Print student testing tickets and Seal Codes for computer-based testing.
+The STC may choose to have the Test Administrator access the Seal Codes in Pearson - Create a chain-of-custody for Test Administrators receiving secure tickets and other non secure materials for testing.